RedHatQE/widgetastic.core/docs/getting-started/first-steps.rst

     response_data = json.loads(form_view.response.text)

-**We can fill the form at single shot.
+**We can fill the form in a single shot.
 Widgetastic will fill the form in the order of the widgets.**

 .. literalinclude:: ../examples/getting-started/batch_fill_example.py
    :language: python